Synthetixio/synthetix/docs/contracts/FeePool.md

 The new fee period is added to the beginning of the [`recentFeePeriods`](#recentfeeperiods) list, and the last one is discarded.
 Any unclaimed fees from the last fee period roll over into the penultimate fee period.

 The new fee period's [`feePeriodId`](#feeperiod) is the previous id incremented by 1, and its [`startingDebtIndex`](#feeperiod) is the length of [`SynthetixState.debtLedger`](SynthetixState.md#debtledger) at the time the fee period rolls over.
 Note that before a new minting event occurs this index will be one past the end of the ledger.

-!!! caution "Erroneous Comment"
-    A comment at the end of this function says `Take a snapshot of the total value of the system.`, but no such snapshot is explicitly taken.
-Rather, the relative movements of the system's valuation is recorded at every minting event in the system [debt ledger](SynthetixState.md#debtledger).

 ??? example "Details"
     **Signature**